stream-pi/website/README.md

   <img src="https://raw.githubusercontent.com/stream-pi/website/master/.github/images/combined-logos.png">
 </div>

 Originally the Stream-Pi website was made with static HTML, and PHP.
-With the release of 1.0.0 we thought a redesign was in order to make things more modern.
+With the release of Stream-Pi 1.0.0 we thought a redesign was in order to make things more modern.
 So the site was rebuilt from the ground up using react, typescript, and nextjs.

 Using the NextJS framework allows us to utilize features like **Client Side Routing** which will make pages load faster, without having to sacrifice long initial loads and bad SEO.